MissStrong/ICS2O_Quad_4_2020-2021/Notes/16 - Loops in Processing.md

 ![](../Images/Diagonal_Squares.png)

 If we wanted the squares to show up all at once, one option is to type out `rect()` twelve times, but that is tedious and unnecessary.
 What we can do instead is use a **loop structure** , which repeatedly executes a specified block of code.
 This process of repetition is called **iteration**.
+There are two very comon types of loops: ***while* loops* and ***for* loops*.

 ### While Loops

-One of the loop strucures we can use is called a ***while* loop**.
-The structure is almost identical to an *if* statement.
+The structure of a *while* loop is almost identical to an *if* statement.
 The difference between the two of them is that we use the keyword `while` instead of `if` and the body is repeatedly as long as the boolean expression is true.

 ```js
 if (mouseY <= windowHeight/2) {